-For some, the ideal tablet is a tablet that is super affordable and one that they can use while out and about or at home for basic web surfing, watching videos, and playing games.
-For others, however, a tablet is an important business tool.
-And especially for those who work in the field, a rugged tablet, or at least a tablet with an ultra-rugged case, is necessary.
-The Samsung Galaxy Active2 checks all the boxes in terms of what you'd want in the best rugged Android tablet.
+For some, the ideal tablet is a one that's super affordable or one they can use while out and about or at home for basic web surfing, watching videos, and playing games.
+For others, however, the best Android tablet is an important business tool, especially for those who work in the field.
+For them, a rugged tablet, or at least a tablet with an ultra-rugged case, is necessary.
+The Samsung Galaxy Active3 (opens in new tab) checks all the boxes in terms of what you'd want in the best rugged Android tablet.

-Samsung has been making ruggedized tablets for years, but this one remains the best buy you can get thanks to its wonderful features and affordable price tag.
-It comes equipped with Wi-Fi as well as LTE connectivity option, Bluetooth, NFC, GPS (only when in Wi-Fi mode), and Android 9.0 Pie.
+Samsung has been making ruggedized tablets for years, and while the Galaxy Tab Active2 is not the top dog, it sage means you can still get wonderful features at a lower price point.
+It comes equipped with Wi-Fi capabilities as well as an LTE connectivity option, Bluetooth, NFC, GPS (only when in Wi-Fi mode), and Android 9 Pie.

-With an 8-inch 1,920 x 1,080 high-res screen and measuring 8.45 x 5.02 x 0.39 inches (1.6 lbs.), it is designed with military-grade durability, meeting the MIL-STD-810G testing standard.
+With an 8-inch, 1920x1080 high-res screen and weighing 1.6 pounds, the Galaxy Tab Active2 is designed with military-grade durability, meeting the MIL-STD-810G testing standard.
 This means it can withstand drops, shocks, vibrations, rain, dirt, mud, sand, water, altitude, freeze & thaw, extreme temperature ranges, temperature shock, and humidity.
 It can even be submerged in up to five feet of water for up to 30 minutes.
 It comes with an adaptable S-Pen that is also IP68 certified for submersion in water.

 Two really neat features found in the Active2 are the Wet Touch mode, which lets you use the water-resistant screen even if your hands are wet, and the White Glove mode, which makes it possible to manipulate the screen through gloves, ideal for cold weather and clinical settings.

-The tablet has an 8MP auto-focus rear camera and 5MP front camera, accelerometer, gyroscope, geomagnetic sensor, 3GB GAM, 8, 16, or 32GB SSD options, and non-slip grip.
+The tablet has an 8MP auto-focus rear camera and 5MP front camera, accelerometer, gyroscope, geomagnetic sensor, 3GB RAM, 8, 16, or 32GB solid-state drive (SSD) options, and non-slip grip.
 Security-wise, it includes a fingerprint scanner, facial recognition for unlocking hands-free, and Samsung Knox defense-grade security.
-It charges via the built-in POGO pin and the battery runs for up to 11 hours per charge.
+It charges via the built-in POGO pin, and the battery runs for up to 11 hours per charge.

-Best for Field Workers: Samsung Galaxy Tab Active Pro
+Best Rugged Tablet for Field Workers: Samsung Galaxy Tab Active Pro

 With a 10.1-inch screen, this Wi-Fi tablet (LTE option also available for $80 more, plus plan) operates on Android 9 Pie and includes Bluetooth and GPS as well.
 It comes with 64GB of storage, expandable up to 512GB via an optional microSD memory card.
 It is also equipped with a 13MP rear and 8MP front camera.